Panorama Mass Spectrometer

 Background

 The Panorama project began in 2010 as a collaboration between UCLA, Carnegie Science's Geophysical Laboratory, and Nu Instruments.
-The goal was to construct a gas-source isotope ratio mass spectrometer capable of separating multiply-substituted isotopologues of various gases with high fideltiy. article on Panorama The design is based on Matsuda optics that affords extraordinary high mass resolving power.
+The goal was to construct a gas-source isotope ratio mass spectrometer capable of separating multiply-substituted isotopologues of various gases with high fideltiy.
+The design is based on Matsuda optics that affords extraordinary high mass resolving power.
 The instrument also features continously variable collector slits.
 The Panorama is described in a paper that appeared on the cover of the International Journal of Mass Spectrometry (see link at right).
 The instrument occupies a unique place in the annals of mass spectrometry as it is the only large-geometry (meaning high dispersion/magnification, or D/X) gas-source mass spectrometer built as of 2017.
 The instrument layout is shown here (click to magnify):

 The history of isotope ratio mass spectrometers in terms of D/X (ultimate mass resolving power) versus the year of commissioning is shown below (click to magnify):